ossf/scorecard/config/README.md

 # Maintainer Annotations

-**Maintainer Annotations** are an experimental feature that let maintainers add context to Scorecard check results.
-Annotations can inform users when Scorecard is incorrectly assessing a project's security practices.
+**Maintainer Annotations** let maintainers add context to display alongside Scorecard check results.
+Annotations can provide users additional information when Scorecard has an incomplete assessment of a project's security practices.

 ## Annotating Your Project